 Wasted time spent context switching is eliminated.
 And because everything is fuelled by your GitHub Issues and Pull Requests, you're always working from the most up-to-date data possible.
 It's the fullest possible integration where you already work.

-GitHub Issues were built for collaboration.
-Collaboration not only helps reduce error and technical debt, it actually keep teams happier and connected to their work.
+- Collaboration as a Habit: GitHub Issues were built for collaboration.
+Collaboration not only helps reduce error and technical debt, it actually keeps teams happier and connected to their work.

 More than Issues: Setting up an agile process in GitHub